hanisjuwaini/Case-Study-Cyclistic-Analysis/README.md

 ```

-4) Then I calculate the average trip duration monthly and daily to get a better understanding
+Then I calculated the average trip duration for the monthly and daily data.

 ```
 SELECT member_casual, month, AVG(ride_length) AS average_trip